laravel/forge-docs/1.0/accounts/your-account.md

 ### Receiving Invoices via Email

-Specifying the email addresses you would like to receive new invoices can be done in the [Billing Management](https://forge.laravel.com/billing) page.
-You may specify several addresses in a comma separated list.
+Specifying the email addresses you would like to receive new invoices can be done in Forge's [Billing Management](https://forge.laravel.com/billing) page.
+You may specify several email addresses by providing a comma separated list.

 ### Accessing Previous Invoices

 The [Billing Management](https://forge.laravel.com/billing) page list all previous invoices for you account.
-At any point you are can download a PDF version of your invoices.

 ### Business Receipts

-If you need to add specific contact or tax information to your receipts such as your full business name, VAT / tax identification number, or address of record you can add extra Billing Information on the [Billing Management](https://forge.laravel.com/billing) page in your account.
+If you need to add specific contact or tax information to your receipts such as your full business name, VAT / tax identification number, or address of record, you can add this extra billing information on the [Billing Management](https://forge.laravel.com/billing) page in your account.
 We'll make sure this information is displayed on every receipt.

 ### Downgrading To The Hobby Plan